operand/agency/site/_articles/walkthrough.md

 All agents implement a `help` action, which returns a dictionary of their available actions for other agents to discover.

-To request this `help` information, an agent may send the something like the following directly to another agent:
+To request `help` information, an agent may send something like the
+following:

 ```python
 self.send({